About Integrate Yourself Podcast

 Allison gradually switched her focus to building the body's reserves back up instead of breaking them down.
 She was soon able to have more energy, maintain a beautiful healthy body and the freedom to enjoy life again.

-Allison's approach and recommendations are very different than what you'll see in most nutrition programs, challenging many myths and beliefs about food, metabolism and hormones.
-She believes that nutrition is seldom talked about from the female hormonal perspective and she offers that perspective to you here.
+My approach and recommendations are very different than what you'll see in most nutrition programs, challenging many myths and beliefs about food, metabolism and hormones.
+I believe that nutrition is seldom talked about from the female hormonal perspective and I offer that perspective to you here.

-While there are many different paths you can take in the healing process, we mostly focus on the healing principles of food.
-Allison believes your emotional well being and lifestyle habits are just as important too and that these choices can have an incredible influence on the state of your energy, recovery and disposition.
+I also believe your emotional well being and lifestyle habits are just as important and that these choices can have an incredible influence on the state of your energy, recovery and disposition.